 The best of the Gone with the Wind attractions is the Margaret Mitchell House and Museum.
 Located in downtown Atlanta, it is the original ten-unit brick apartment building where Mitchell wrote the novel from 1925 to 1932.
 Having survived a period of decline and abandonment, the building was restored in 1995 and opened to the public in 1997.

 At the museum you are guided through the tiny three room apartment where the book was written.
-Much of the original furniture remains and visitors gets a real sense of the straitened circumstances in which the author and her husband lived at the time of its composition.
-By the time the movie came out three years later, Margaret Mitchell was the toast of Atlanta and considerably better off.
+Much of the original furniture is preserved, and visitors gets a real sense of the straitened circumstances in which the author and her husband lived at the time of its composition.
+By the time the movie came out three years later, Margaret Mitchell was the toast of Atlanta and considerably better off financially.